Generally of orange or saffron color, a Siropa (pronounced Siropaa – ਸਿਰੋਪਾ ) is a garment, scarf or a length of cloth.

 - ਪਹਿਰਿ ਸਿਰਪਾਉ ਸੇਵਕ ਜਨ ਮੇਲੇ ਨਾਨਕ ਪ੍ਰਗਟ ਪਹਾਰੇ ॥੨॥੨੯॥੯੩॥: O Nanak!
 Dressed in (Spiritual) Siropa, (His Bhagat, Daas, Jan..)
 Sewak get blended (in Him), and revealed (their) glory throughout the world. ||2||29||93|| (sggs 631).

-Clearly, in nutshell, this ongoing arrangement of giving/taking worldly Siropa is perpetuated by mammon worshipers (Mayadhaaree, Manmukh, Saakat).
-It’s totally contrary to the Divine Teaching of the Sri Guru Granth Sahib (SGGS).
+Clearly, in nutshell, this ongoing arrangement of giving/taking worldly Siropa is perpetuated by the mammon worshipers (Mayadhaaree, Manmukh, Saakat) mind is nothing but “Rol Ghacholaa“.
+This practice is totally contrary to the Teaching of the SGGS.

 - ਭਗਤ ਜਨਾ ਕਾ ਲੂਗਰਾ ਓਢਿ ਨਗਨ ਨ ਹੋਈ ॥ ਸਾਕਤ ਸਿਰਪਾਉ ਰੇਸਮੀ ਪਹਿਰਤ ਪਤਿ ਖੋਈ ॥੩॥: (O Brother!
 Even if you) get an old ragged blanket form a Bhagat (Gurmukh, Daas, Jan…), wearing that you don’t have to worry about getting naked.
 (However, Even if you) get silky Siropa from a Saakat (one separated from his Mool, Manmukh, Mayadhaaree…), by wearing that honor is lost. ||3|| (sggs811).